vaishakmk/Music-Artist-Identification/README.md

 Json Link : https://drive.google.com/file/d/1xCquZdqU8L5DDK2axIn9AxwjUAx_zEPA/view?usp=sharing
 This Json contains just 5 classes as of now.
 We may need to add more classes and update the json accordingly.

-All needed explanation and code can be found in the below links Youtube Link : https://www.youtube.com/playlist?list=PL-wATfeyAMNrtbkCNsLcpoAyBBRJZVlnf Github Link : https://github.com/musikalkemist/DeepLearningForAudioWithPython
+All needed explanation can be found in the below links Youtube Link : https://www.youtube.com/playlist?list=PL-wATfeyAMNrtbkCNsLcpoAyBBRJZVlnf Github Link : https://github.com/musikalkemist/DeepLearningForAudioWithPython